 With everything changing I started looking for opportunities outside hospitality, and sent out a lot of applications.
 However, I realized that I have spent 26 rewarding years in this industry and I am very much driven by hospitality.
 Now I would like to share my experiences.
 Huge thanks to all the former colleagues, friends and family who encouraged me to create Revenue Puzzle!

 GuestJoy: What does your company do exactly?

-Sandra: Revenue Puzzle offers project-based, short or long term support.
-Anything from a daily – weekly check-in with a hotel to ensure that their revenue strategy and forecast is still on target.
+Sandra: Revenue Puzzle offers project-based, short or long-term support.
+Anything from a daily – weekly check-in with a hotel to ensure that their revenue strategy and forecast are still on target.
 We can support interim revenue management, audits, or just have a one-time session.

 I believe the most important factor in my work is to understand the customers’ perception of product value, then accurately align it with prices, placement and availability for each guest segment.

 We are Cost-effective: Our services are tailor-made to each hotel’s needs to provide the most suitable support when and where it’s needed.

 Immediate impact: Our experienced team knows what works best, and years of working in hospitality enables us to adapt to any market situation.
 We can improve the hotel from the get-go.

 Flexible: We can work around the hotel’s needs – that entails anything from a few hours, to weekly audits or maternity covers.